The Locker Key

 “That’s cool, Jake, good on you.”

 “Well, that’s about it for us, sports dweebs.”
-Jeff says into the microphone.
+Jeff said into the microphone.
 “Tune in tomorrow, when our guest will be the man himself, Freddie Van Vleet of the playoff bound Toronto Raptors.
 It’s gonna be one hell of a show, guys.
 So we’ll see you then.
 This is The Gerry and Jeff PMS Show signing off.
 In the meantime, stay tuned for Jake Morrison and the soon-to-be world-famous Couch Potato Chronicles.”

-The Couch Potato Chronicles theme music comes up and a pre-recorded announcer voice.
+The Couch Potato Chronicles theme music came up and a pre-recorded announcer voice.
 “And now, coming to you live from the MOJO studios right here in the center of the universe, it’s the Couch Potato Chronicles with your host and chief spud, Jake Morrison.”

 “Hey, everybody.”
 Jake said.
 “Well, it’s Tuesday May 7th, if you care about things like that.
 I‘m Jake Morrison.
 We’ll take some calls and read some emails later in the hour, but right now, I want to talk about something that’s pissing me off severely.